Introduction

 Process Mapping Output

-Create comprehensive process maps that include:
+Create comprehensive process maps that include the following elements:

 | Element | Description | Example |